BangkitCapstone-HELPER/ML-path/README.md

 Model Performance:
 <img src="results/Model Performance.JPG">

+We saved our model using the SavedModel format and deploy it in the cloud.

 Reference:
 1. https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/
 2. https://blog.roboflow.com/training-a-tensorflow-faster-r-cnn-object-detection-model-on-your-own-dataset/

-We saved our model using the SavedModel format.